Ernie Calcutt

 Ernest George Calcutt (November 1, 1932 – January 10, 1984) was a Canadian sports commentator and radio news director.
 He worked for CFRA 580-AM in Ottawa, and was the voice for the Ottawa Rough Riders radio broadcasts from 1964 to 1983.
-He served as a president of the Canadian Football Reporters, and was inducted into both the Canadian Football Hall of Fame and the Ottawa Sport Hall of Fame.
+He served as president of the Canadian Football Reporters, and was inducted into both the Canadian Football Hall of Fame and the Ottawa Sport Hall of Fame.

 Early life and education

 Ernest George Calcutt was born on November 1, 1932, in Ottawa, Ontario, the son of Allan and Doris Calcutt.
 He grew up in the Centretown neighbourhood of Ottawa, was an altar boy at St Patrick's Basilica and frequented the Ottawa Auditorium as a youth.
 He played Canadian football and ice hockey, and attended St. Patrick's High School.
 He was married, and had five children.